A topic from the subject of Analytical Chemistry in Chemistry.

 Key Points:

-• Impurity Profiling: Impurities, which may arise from synthesis or degradation, must be monitored to ensure product safety.
-Analytical chemistry provides methods to detect and identify impurities, such as heavy metals, residual solvents, and degradation products.
+• Impurity Profiling: Impurities, which may arise from synthesis or degradation, must be monitored to ensure product safety and efficacy.
+Analytical chemistry provides methods to detect and identify impurities, such as heavy metals, residual solvents, degradation products, and process-related impurities.
+Strict limits are set for acceptable impurity levels.

-• Quality Control and Assurance: Analytical chemistry supports quality control and assurance measures, ensuring that products meet predetermined specifications.
-It involves testing for physical and chemical properties, such as dissolution rate, pH, and stability.
+• Quality Control and Assurance: Analytical chemistry underpins quality control and assurance measures, ensuring that products meet predetermined specifications and regulatory requirements.
+It involves testing for physical and chemical properties, such as dissolution rate, pH, particle size, stability (shelf-life), and appearance.

-• Method Development and Validation: Analytical chemists develop and validate methods to ensure the accuracy, precision, and specificity of analytical tests.
-This is crucial for reliable and reproducible results.
+• Method Development and Validation: Analytical chemists develop and rigorously validate analytical methods to ensure the accuracy, precision, specificity, linearity, range, and robustness of analytical tests.
+This is crucial for reliable and reproducible results that are acceptable to regulatory bodies.

 Conclusion: